 Takeaway tip: Do something similar.
 Your health is far more important than ensuring you have a blog post published in time.
 A 15-minute break is short enough to recharge yourself, but not too long that you lose focus on what you were doing.

 I created a dedicated guest blogging page to invite authentic, knowledgeable, experts to come and write on my blog.

 Takeaway tip: Sometimes, when no matter how hard you try, you simply can't muster the motivation to write, or can't think of anything really worthy of putting words together for a blog post.
 In times like these, it's time to call in some guest writers.
 Quality guest posts can help to ensure that your blog stays updated with fresh content, while you get yourself organized and motivated for writing again.
-If you don't trust anyone to write quality content for your blog, consider hiring an expert writer, but do your research first.
+If you don't trust anyone to write quality content for your blog, consider hiring an expert writer.

 Don't wait until it's too late.
-As I said at the start of this post, every blogger is perceptible to burning out.
-When you work too hard or focus your efforts beyond what is normal, your body and mind will shut down.
+As I said at the start of this post, every blogger is perceptible to burning out, it's just a matter of time.
+When you work too hard or focus your efforts beyond what is considered normal, your body and mind will shut down.

-Watch out for the signs, if you are starting to feel fatigued and begin losing motivation to blog, chances are that's a sign to change your methodology.
+Watch out for the signs, if you are starting to feel fatigued and begin losing motivation to blog, chances are that's a sign to change strategy.

 Best of luck.